Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **A** is used to define the properties of the robot.

+* AT:... defines the actuator type, rotary or prismatic and how they are assembled
+* AL:... defines the letters of the actuators
+* AM:... defines handling of orientation
+* A0...n:parameters define DH parameters with optional Y

-A"[R]|[P]*" defines the overall configuration and number of axes.
-R mean revolute (rotational), P is prismatic (translational, linear) joint.
+AT:"[R]|[P]*" defines the overall configuration and number of axes.
+R mean revolute (rotational), P is prismatic (translational, linear) joint, T is where the tool is attached, O is where the object to be printed is attached.
+Branches are marked by parantheses.
-* A"RRRRRR" means 6 axis robot with rotational axes
+* AT:"RRRRRR" means 6 axis robot with rotational axes
-* A"RRP" means serial scara with Z axis being prismatic (prismatic means linear movement)
+* AT:"RRP" means serial scara with Z axis being prismatic (prismatic means linear movement)
-* A"PPP" means 3 axis cartesian printer.
+* AT:"PPP" means 3 axis cartesian printer.
+* AT:

+AL:"[X-Z,U-W,A-D*]" defines the order of axis letters assigned to the AT parameters.
+Example: AT:"PRR" AL:"ZXY" means the prismatic actuator is the Z axis, the two rotary ones are X and Y. The order of joint connection is PRR/ZXY, the Z axis being first.
+(Don't confuse ZXY axis letters with cartesian XYZ coordinates).

-A"Mn" defines G-Code modes and whether orientation is used:
+AM:n defines G-Code modes and whether orientation is used:
 * M0 means X, Y, Z, A, B, C G-Code (axis rotation angles)
 * M1 means X, Y, Z, I, J, K, U, V, W G-Code (tool vectors)
 * M2 means X, Y, Z without orientation information.
 Forward and inverse kinematics calculate only coordinates and ignore endpoint's orientation.

-**DH: Ajoint:ztrans:zrot:xtrans:xrot:home:minangle:maxangle**
+**DH: Ajoint:d:theta:a:alpha:home:minangle:maxangle**

 * DH (Denavit-Hartenberg) parameters are defined by:
 * joint 1 is describing the transformations, so that the resulting coordinate system at axis 2
-* ztrans = d offset in Z direction
+* d offset in Z direction
-* zrot = theta rotation by Z axis, added to the variable theta angle (so the position of 0 degrees can be altered)
+* theta rotation by Z axis, added to the variable theta angle (so the position of 0 degrees can be altered)
-* xtrans = a is the distance between Z and former Z axis.
+* a is the distance between Z and former Z axis.
 If alpha is 0, 90 or -90, it is the arm length
-* xrot = alpha, which is the X axis rotation and is as high as the Z and former Z angle difference.
+* alpha, which is the X axis rotation and is as high as the Z and former Z angle difference.
 Often 0, 180, 90 or -90 degrees
 * home, min, max angles of theta if rotatioal axis.
 Home, min and max position in mm for a prismatic axis.

 Instead of DH parameters, all 6 translations and rotations can be defined by:
-**Aaxisnr:ztrans:zrot:ytrans:yrot:xtrans:xrot:home:minangle:maxangle**
+**Aaxisnr:d:theta:ytr:yrot:a:alpha:home:minangle:maxangle**

+ytr is transformation in direction of Y axis, yrot is a rotation for a rotational axis and translation for a prismatic axis.

 When 8 values are defined, DH parameters are expected.
 When 10 values are defined, it is interpreted as general setting of all transformations.

 Adding the possibility to define Y axes' parameters rotation and translation to give full flexibility to define the coordinates.
 The Z axis is rotated and translated first, then Y, then X, according to the roll-pitch-yaw (RPY) order.

+8- and 10-parameter settings can be mixed, using Y translation and rotation only where needed.

 A1 to A6 are the equivalent to DH parameters.
 A0 allows a displacement of the first axis and axis rotations.